fenago/python-networking-sysadmins/scripting/lab_guides/Lab_11.md

 **POP3** stands for **Post Office Protocol version 3**.
 This standard protocol helps you receive emails from a remote server to our local machine.
-The main advantage of POP3 is that it allows us to download[]{#id326064756 .indexterm} emails on to our local machine and read the downloaded emails offline.
+The main advantage of POP3 is that it allows us to download emails on to our local machine and read the downloaded emails offline.

 The POP3 protocol works on two ports: